T1000-Swift-Hail/week-02_LAB_Func/README.md

 ## Create a new playground "LAB_FUNC" and do the following steps :

 - Create a function: printMyName
-- the function has 1 argument of type String : name
+- the function has 1 parameter of type String : name
 - The function returns a String : "My name is < name > "
 - Call the function with your name as a parameter and print the output .